 with Zan Romanoff in Hancock Park

-This class will take place in Hancock Park, where coffee, tea, sparkling water, and light snacks will be served.
+This class will take place in Hancock Park, where wine, sparkling water, and the occasional gourmet snack will be served.

 Enrollment limit: 8 students